rolinmb/pern-client/README.md

-Client-side application to interact with postgresql database (via localhost).
+CRM-like client side application to login and interact with postgresql database (via localhost).

-Sign In / Sign Out functionality provided by Google Firebase Auth.

 Created by following the video tutorial [here](https://youtu.be/ldYcgPKEZC8)